-Sedgwick County Emergency Management will notify and warn officials and the general public of emergency and disaster events that occur in Sedgwick County.
-Notification lists for agencies and individuals are maintained by Sedgwick County Emergency Management, and notification of the State Warning Point is included.
-The Sedgwick County Emergency Manager or designee or the on-call Emergency Management staff person will initiate any further notification.
+Sedgwick County Emergency Communications has Standard Operating Guides (SOG) to notify and warn officials and general public of emergency and disaster events that occur in Sedgwick County.
+In addition these guides also identify actions to be taken based off types of incidents.
+Notification lists for agencies and individuals are maintained by Sedgwick County Emergency Communications .
+In the circumstances that the EOC needs to be activated Sedgwick County Emergency Management will initiate EOC activation procedures.
+The Director of Emergency Management or the on-call Emergency Management duty office will initiate any further notification. (see ESF-5.)

-Developing or existing emergency conditions reported include those that have or may result in multiple loss of life, environmental or property damage, or evacuation of a populated area whether or not State or Federal resources are needed to support local emergency response efforts.
+Developing or existing emergency conditions which should be reported to the EOC once activated.
+Conditions include those that have or may result in multiple loss of life, environmental or property damage, or evacuation of a populated area whether or not State or Federal resources are needed to support local emergency response efforts.

-ESF Coordinators and other Emergency Operation Center Representatives are kept informed of potential events by the Sedgwick County Emergency Manager or designee by fax, email, or telephone.
+ESF Coordinators and other Emergency Operation Center Representatives are kept informed of potential events by the Sedgwick County Emergency Manager or designee by email or telephone.

 Warnings are accomplished in various ways depending on the persons that need to be warned and the time available.
-The Sedgwick County Emergency Manager or designee or the Incident Commander can initiate warnings and notification procedures.
+Sedgwick County Emergency Manager or designee or the Incident Commander can initiate warnings and notification procedures.
+Sedgwick County Emergency Management is the Alert Authority and activates the Integrated Public Alert & Warning System (IPAWS) as needed during incidents.
+Other information will pass through or be coordinated within the Joint Information Center, ESF-15 "External Communications and other partners as needed.
 The following list identifies warning methods during an event.
 Any or all may be used.

-- Activation of the Emergency Alert System (EAS) - Information statements released to the local media - Public address systems of public safety vehicles - Door-to-door contacts - Phone Messaging System - Outdoor warning sirens
+- Activation of Integrated Public Alert & Warning System. - Emergency Alert System (EAS) - Wireless Emergency Alerts (WEA) - NOAA Weather Radio (for weather related events and initiated by the National Weather Service.) - Information statements released to the local media - Public address systems of public safety vehicles

+- Door-to-door contacts - Outdoor warning sirens